Marc Pos: Producer

 Pos founded POSVIDEO in 2015.
 Here he develops owned formats such as The Secret of a Master Painter (with the special The Secret of the Night Watch), Historical Evidence and the investigative journalist program Worth of the Earth.
-Psychological entertainment program The Traitors was sold in over 20 countries, among which the BBC's The Traitors and NBC's The Traitors.
-Since November 2020, POSVIDEO works in a partnership with All3Media production house IDTV, where he became CEO in 2021.
+Psychological entertainment program The Traitors, based on his original 2014 idea, was sold in over 20 countries, among which the BBC's The Traitors and NBC's The Traitors.
+Since November 2020, POSVIDEO works in a partnership with All3Media production house IDTV, where he became creative director in 2021.
+In 2023, Pos established a "creative gallery" under the name marcpos.com where new ideas are developed.